TurboWarp/extensions/docs/SharkPool/Tune-Shark-V3.md

 ```

 Returns various information of a sound:
-Options | What they Check for
+Options | What They Check for
 --- | ---
 exists | if the sound exists
 playing | if the sound is playing